MIKE LINDER FOR SHERIFF

 Moving forward, we have a great group of law enforcement professional protecting our community.
 This allows me to focus on another long time issue, overcrowding at the Yellowstone County Detention Facility.
 My plan is to build an additional ‘pod’ to house up to 100 female inmates and to do so as efficiently as possible.
 We will explore all options available to finance this project and hopefully we will not need to ask the taxpayers to support another tax increase.
 The Yellowstone County Commissioners have already approved moving forward on this project which will provide a safer environment for both inmates and staff.

 I thank you for your support and I look forward to continuing to serve the people of Yellowstone County.
-I would greatly appreciate your vote on June 3 and November 4, 2014.
+I would greatly appreciate your vote on November 4, 2014.

 Sheriff Mike Linder